cclow/ng2bones/README.md

 ### Usage

 1. Clone this git repository
-2. Detach from this repository using either `rm -rf .git` or `git remote rename origin ng2bones` if you'll like to get updates from ng2bones
+2. Detach from this repository using either `git branch --unset-upstream`, `git remote remove origin`, or `rm -rf .git`
-3. `npm install` to install node and typings modules
+3. `npm install` to install node modules
-4. `npm run start` to start the development live server
+4. `npm start` to start the development live server
 5. Changes in the code will be live synced to the browser